-An advanced numerical method called soil cluster degradation (SCD) method was developed (Zorzi et al., 2018).
-This method explicitly predicts the cyclic response of the SSI in terms of the foundation rotation.
-The main objective of this study is to use the SCD method within a probabilistic approach.
-The probabilistic approach along with the reliability framework was used to quantify the main uncertainties (aleatoric and epistemic), explore which uncertainty the response is most sensitive to, and design the long-term behaviour of the foundation for a specific target reliability level.
-In this paper first the developed reliability-based design (RBD) frame-work is outlined in detail.
-Finally, an application of the proposed RBD frame-work is presented for a large diameter monopile supporting a 10 MW offshore wind turbine.
+- 50 (SCD) method was developed (Zorzi et al., 2018).
+This method explicitly predicts the cyclic response of the SSI in terms of foundation rotation.
+The main objective of this paper is to use the SCD method within a probabilistic approach.
+The probabilistic approach along with the reliability framework is used to quantify the main uncertainties (aleatoric and epistemic), explore which uncertainty the response is most sensitive to and design the long-term behaviour of the foundation for a specific target reliability level.
+In this paper first the developed reliability-based design (RBD) framework is outlined in - 55 detail.
+Finally an application of the proposed RBD framework is presented for a large diameter monopile supporting a 10 MW offshore wind turbine.